-- 1. General Fund - a.
-The General Fund is the District's primary operating fund.
+- 1. General Fund The General Fund is the District's primary operating fund.
 It accounts for all financial resources except those required to be accounted for in another fund. - 2.
-Capital Projects Building Fund - a.
-Used to account for financial resources related to capital outlays made by the District.
+Debt Service Fund Used to account for the accumulation of resources for, and payment of, general obligation bond principal, interest, and related costs. - 3.
+Special Reserve Fund Used to account for resources restricted to, or designated for, specific purposes by the District. - 4.
+Capital Projects Fund Used to account for financial resources related to capital outlays made by the District.